Medical questions & health advice by licensed doctors

-Do I need to have a dermatologic consultation before laser hair removal surgery?
+"Do I need to have a dermatologic consultation before laser hair removal surgery?"

 I would like to have the hair on my back surgically removed.
 Do I need to see a dermatologist?
 I'm 38 and embarrassed by the situation.

 In particular, laser hair removal works best for people with light skin and dark colored hair, as the contrast in color between the hair and the skin is what allows for the selective destruction of the hair follicles.
 It is harder to remove hair with laser from dark skin.
 Furthermore, dark skin is more prone to some of the complications of laser hair removal, especially post inflammatory hypopigmentation, where the skin reacts to the laser treatment by becoming essentially permanently lighter in color.
 This can be quite disfiguring, and is one of the major reasons for seeing a dermatologist prior to laser treatment to make sure the type of laser and the laser settings used are suitable for your hair and skin type.
 Other options for hair removal that are less complex do exist.
 For example, electrolysis has been in use for many, many years and does not have the same risks as laser hair removal.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.